-Ariel’s non-alcoholic wine was noticed by an American celebrity chef, Graham Kerr, who called it “remarkable… a wine of our time, a light-hearted celebration and a gracious gift of hospitality.”
-According to Ariel’s website, “After a long and fruitful relationship with Graham Kerr, ARIEL continued to see success.
+The American celebrity chef, Graham Kerr, noticed Ariel’s non-alcoholic wine and called it “remarkable… a wine of our time, a light-hearted celebration and a gracious gift of hospitality.”.
+According to Ariel’s website, “After a long and fruitful relationship with Graham Kerr, Ariel continued to see success.
 In the mid 90’s, articles began to appear in popular magazines hailing the health benefits of red wine for its source of polyphenols—powerful antioxidants long-believed to promote heart health and weight loss when consumed in moderate quantities daily.
-ARIEL dealcoholized wines, also rich in polyphenols, became an ideal alternative for those who wanted to incorporate red wine into their diets for its health benefits, but did not desire to drink alcohol every day.”
+Ariel dealcoholized wines, also rich in polyphenols, became an ideal alternative for those who wanted to incorporate red wine into their diets for its health benefits, but did not desire to drink alcohol every day.”